superdesk/web-publisher/docs/manual/themes/install.rst

     To activate this theme in tenant, you need to add and option --activate: app/console swp:theme:install <tenant> <theme_dir> --activate

-    Theme installation will generated declared in theme config elements
-    like: routes, articles, menus, widgets, content lists and containers
+    If option --processGeneratedData will be passed theme installator will generate declared in theme config elements like: routes, articles, menus, widgets, content lists and containers